vfarcic/devops26/manuscript/17-progressive-delivery.md

     --watch

 # Press *ctrl+c* when the activity is finished

+jx get activities \
+    --filter environment-tekton-staging/master \
+    --watch

+# Press *ctrl+c* when the activity is finished
 ```

 NOTE: Nothing happens since it is automatically promoted to staging and `{{- if eq .Release.Namespace "jx-production" }}` applies only to production.